 Pathagoras provides two distinct ways to 'assemble' documents.

 I. The "classic" method is dubbed 'paragraph assembly'.
-The setup for paragraph assembly is simple:
+It is frequently dubbed 'building block assembly.
+Same idea.
+The setup for this is simple:

-Create folder to house a collection of files related to a specific subject.
-For example, place a collection of clauses used to build your wills in a folder called "Wills".
+Create a folder to house a collection of files related to a specific subject.
+For example, you might place a collection of clauses used for building Wills in a folder called "Wills".
 Put a collection of clauses used to create real estate contracts in a folder called "Real Estate Contracts".
 (The name of the folder is not critical.
 The content is what matters.
 If you already have a collection of clauses reasonably broken down by subject, you do not need to create new content to implement Pathagoras.
 What you have, and where you have it, is likely just fine.)

-Paragraph assembly is discussed in much greater detain on the following page.
+Paragraph assembly is discussed in much greater detail in the following pages under Technique 1.

 II.
 A second technique is 'assembly from templates' (or, imperfectly, 'template assembly').